Docker container architecture

 ece-tools package.
 See the instructions in Launch Docker.

-The Magento Cloud Docker repository contains build information for the following Docker images:
+The Magento Cloud Docker repository contains build information for the following Docker containers.

-The following CLI containers, which are based on a PHP-CLI image, provide
+The following CLI containers, which are based on a PHP-CLI version 7 image, provide

 ece-tools commands to perform file system operations: